Downtown Denver Hotel

 - Video Account Review

 - Video Messages

-- Wi-Fi throughout the hotel available at variable fees
+- Wi-Fi throughout the hotel and free in the guest rooms

 - FedEx Office